Germany plans to extend coronavirus lockdown to March 28 — reports | DW | 02.03.2021

 Some outlets, such as florists, book and gardening shops would be able to re-open even if rates are higher.

-A relaxation on the number of people allowed to gather from different households may also be on the cards.
+A relaxation on the number of people allowed to gather from different households may also be on the cards from March 8.

-However, coronavirus cases would have to fall to a seven-day average of 35 per 100,000 people in order for certain measures to be lifted in any single administrative district.

 The German government is also expected to appeal to citizens to avoid domestic and foreign travel over the Easter period.